shorebirdtech/docs/docs/getting_started/log_in.md

 # Log In

+If you just created a Shorebird account, you can skip this section, as you are already logged in from `shorebird account create`.

-Once you have created a Shorebird account, you can login using the `shorebird login` command:
+If you have an existing Shorebird account, you can login using the `shorebird login` command:

 ```
 shorebird login
 ```

+Example output:

 ```
 $ shorebird login
-The Shorebird CLI needs your authorization to manage apps, releases, and patches on your behalf.
+The Shorebird CLI needs your authorization to manage apps, releases, and patches
+on your behalf.

 In a browser, visit this URL to log in: